-Migraine Headaches are strong headaches that often present in stages and have symptoms including: nausea, vomiting, and sensitivity to light, aura or changes in vision.
-Mirgraines are often triggered by certain foods, alcohol, caffiene, stress or other situations.
+Migraine Headaches are intense headaches that often present in stages and have symptoms including nausea, vomiting, and sensitivity to light, aura, or changes in vision.
+Migraines are often triggered by certain foods, alcohol, caffeine, stress, or other situations.

-Cluster Headaches can be identified by their regular occurance over several days, weeks or months.
-These headaches typically come on fast, present with pain on one side of the head and typically last 30-90 minutes.
+Cluster Headaches can be identified by their regular occurrence over several days, weeks, or months.
+These headaches typically come on fast, present with pain on one side of the head, and usually last 30-90 minutes.

 Altitude Headaches are symptoms of another condition, altitude sickness.
 This condition occurs when one arrives at a higher altitude location, typically 8,500 feet above sea level.
-Symptoms often present on both sides of the head, and get worse at higher elevations, or with increased exertion or bending forward, which increased blood pressure.
+Symptoms often present on both sides of the head and worsen at higher elevations or with increased exertion or bending forward, increasing blood pressure.

-Altitude sickness, if not cared for can cause significant health issues and can even be life threatening.
-If you are travelling to a higher elevation, please click this link to learn more about altitude sickness and how to prevent it.
+Altitude sickness, if not cared for, can cause significant health issues and can even be life-threatening.
+If you are traveling to a higher elevation, please click this link to learn more about altitude sickness and how to prevent it.

-When working at a desk for hours on end, we typically begin to slouch and adopt a forward head posture.
+When working at a desk for hours, we typically begin to slouch and adopt a forward head posture.
 This position stresses our neck muscles and causes pain.

-- Stretch every 30-60 minutes if you spend long periods of time in one position. (at a desk, on your cell phone, working in an unusual position - dentist / dental hygenist, etc.) Set a regular alarm on your cell phone to stretch.
+- Stretch every 30-60 minutes if you spend long periods in one position. (at a desk, on your cell phone, working in an unusual place - dentist / dental hygenist, etc.) Set a regular alarm on your cell phone to stretch.

-- Mild intensity exercise such as walking, can help releive headache pain.
+- Mild intensity exercise such as walking can help relieve headache pain.